 Galvanometers in the SLS Service

-Practically all SLS printers on the market today operate using a Galvanometer to achieve optical motion in the X and Y, while keeping the laser stationary.
+Practically all SLS printers on the market today operate using a Galvanometer-based print-head to achieve optical motion in the X and Y while keeping the laser stationary.
 A Galvanometer is essentially an oscillating (it’s not really rotating as moving back and forth) mirror driven by a motor that deflects light from a laser in a straight line.
 However, the use of Galvanometers for 3D printing can be quite problematic as there are several fundamental issues in regards to laser intensity and speed that arise from its use.

 Fig 2.
 One dimension Galvanometer scanner (image courtesy of Thorlabs)